-Knowledge level of the finger millet growers on recommended nutrient management practices respondents possessed correct knowledge that soil is the source from where the plants receive their nutrients.
+Knowledge level of the finger millet growers on recommended nutrient management practices

-About twenty knowledge questions were framed covering all the aspects of nutrient management practices and the data was collected.
-The data collected is presented in Table 1.
-Results illustrate that almost cent per cent (99.17 per cent) of the
+About twenty knowledge questions were framed covering all the aspects of nutrient management practices and the data were collected.
+The data collected are presented in Table 1.
+Results illustrate that almost cent per cent (99.17 per cent) of the respondents possessed correct knowledge that soil is the source from where the plants receive their nutrients.